Chapter 8.74

 B. For purposes of this section, the following definitions shall apply:

-1. “Camping” means remaining overnight in a tent, hut, lean-to, or other temporary shelter or structure.
+1. “Camping” means reside or sleep in a tent, hut, lean-to, or other temporary shelter or structure.

-The penalty for violation of Section 8.74.010 shall be a misdemeanor, punishable by up to ninety days in jail and a one thousand dollar fine; provided, however, that a misdemeanor shall not be charged unless all the provisions of Section 8.74.030 have been met.
+The penalty for camping in violation of Section 8.74.010 shall be a misdemeanor, punishable by up to ninety days in jail and a one thousand dollar fine; provided, however, that a misdemeanor shall not be charged if law enforcement has offered resources to a person camping on public property and that person accepts the offer or agrees to relocate off of public property.
+Charges may be subject to criminal deferral.
+To the degree permitted by law, fines and/or penalties may be waived in the court’s reasonable judgment upon a showing of need.
 (Ord.
-1977-0921 § 1, 2021)
+2029-0525 § 1, 2025; Ord.
+1977-0921 § 1, 2021.
+Formerly 8.74.020)

 8.74.040 Removal of personal property.

 Personal property associated with camping on public property, when such camping is in violation of this chapter, is subject to removal by the city.
 Materials that are toxic, dangerous, or obviously refuse may be disposed of immediately.
-Notice shall be provided to the owner that property is being stored and may be reclaimed.
-Removed personal property shall be stored for sixty days following notice to the owner.
+Notice shall be provided to the owner that property is being stored and may be reclaimed within sixty days.
 (Ord.
+2029-0525 § 1, 2025; Ord.
 1977-0921 § 1, 2021)